nverity-via/aws-manager/README.md

 On Linux and MacOS, make sure python3 is installed

 On Windows, the curses library for python3 needs to be installed
+- The simple way to do this is use WSL (Windows Subsystem for Linux)

 #### Installing

-Run `setup.sh` to do auto/guided setup
+Run `setup.sh` to add the `awss` command and update the aws script for local install

 Or, modify the file `aws` to have correct path and add the line